New Class of Landau Levels and Hall Phases in a 2D Electron Gas Subject to an Inhomogeneous Magnetic Field: An Analytic Solution: Conclusion and Outlook

 \section{Conclusion and Outlook}

-To our knowledge, this work establishes the first analytical solution for an electron subject to a static inhomogeneous magnetic field including the Zeeman interaction.
+To our knowledge, this work establishes the first simple and explicit, analytical solution for an extended 2D electron gas subject to a static inhomogeneous magnetic field including the Zeeman interaction.
 The resulting exact eigenstates provide access to the many-body properties of a non-interacting electron gas, which can be calculated numerically and even analytically (for $E_F=0^+$) in the thermodynamic limit.
 Based on those results, distorted Landau levels could be identified, which eventually give rise to spin-dependent, localised density / current oscillations as well as distinct switching between different asymptotic Hall conductivity phases, driven by the anisotropic vector potential instead of the decaying magnetic field.
-Overall our findings highlight that our exact solution gives rise to a variety of fundamental new physical effects, which strongly deviates from the Landau solution, locally as well as in the asymptotic limit.
+Overall our findings highlight that our exact solution gives rise to a variety of fundamental new physical effects, which strongly deviate from the Landau solution, locally as well as in the asymptotic limit.